ons-abderrahim/operator-variation-eval/README.md

 ## 📄 Data and licence

-Code is MIT.
-No dataset content is redistributed here.

 Assembly101 is CC BY-NC 4.0 and obtained from the maintainers.
 This is a personal, non-commercial project.